-- If you are applying for consideration into one of our M.M. - Music degree programs, detailed instructions for completion and upload of all Graduate College requirements can be found on the Graduate College MUS page.
+- If you are applying for consideration into one of our MM - Music degree programs, detailed instructions for completion and upload of all Graduate College requirements can be found on the Graduate College MUSIC page.

-- If you are applying for consideration into one of our M.M. - Music Education degree programs, detailed instructions for completion and upload of all Graduate College requirements can be found on the Graduate College MUSED page.
+- If you are applying for consideration into one of our MM - Music Education degree programs, detailed instructions for completion and upload of all Graduate College requirements can be found on the Graduate College MUSIC EDUCATION page.

 - The application to the Graduate College, regardless of degree involves:

 - Completing an application form (including fee) through ApplyTexas.

 - International students visit the Graduate College's International Student Information page for detailed information regarding additional requirements.

 Submit your online Audition Request or Portfolio submission through Acceptd including all required submissions outlined below based on your degree program.